accuknox/help/docs/how-to/azure-onboarding.md

 ![image](images/azure3.png)

-**Step 4:** Now your application is created,  save *Application ID* and *Directory ID* as they will be needed to for onboarding on Accuknox Saas and then click on ‘Add a certificate or secret’
+**Step 4:** Now your application is created,  save *Application ID* and *Directory ID* as they will be needed to for onboarding on AccuKnox Saas and then click on ‘Add a certificate or secret’

 ![image](images/azure4.png)